|Type of record:||Monument|

-A life-sized carved marble head of the Roman emperor Antoninus Pius (AD 138 to 150), used for many years as a bollard to protect a verge from passing traffic, was sold at auction for £55,000 in 1990.
+A life-sized carved marble head of the Roman emperor Antoninus Pius (AD 138 to 150) was installed at this location for many years and functioned as a bollard to protect the verge from passing traffic.
+It was sold at auction in 1990.

 |Grid Reference:||TM 0944 8089|

 September 1985.
 Seen on side of road, northeast side of Banyard's Lane.

 Life-size marble head, very fine Classical work, Grand Tour piece?

 Life size marble head now identified as the emperor Antoninus Pius ('Formia' type).
 Genuine Roman date AD 138 to 150.

 See correspondence (S1) and parallels in file.
 Press cutting (S2) in file.

 D. A. Gurney (NAU), 31 August 1989.

 Sold at auction.
 See (S2) for further details.